 If possible, explain what string literals have "special" meaning (i.e. SQL column, column name in database) etc. outside of just being normal strings.
 Explain that if those are not accepted, an error will result

-This section describes the RDF Schema that can be used for specifying mapping from a relational schema to RDF.
+This section describes the RDF Schema that can be used for specifying a mapping from a relational schema to RDF.

 3.1 RDFTermMap Class